AndrewSouthpaw/git-started-workshop/02_basics/exercise.md

 - [ ] Initialize a git repo
-- [ ] Create a new file called "inquisition.md" and write out a question (course-, professional-, or personal-related) you have for me.
+- [ ] Create a new file called "inquisition.md" and commit the file.
-- [ ] Edit "inquisition.md" and clarify the items belong, then commit the changes:
+- [ ] Edit "inquisition.md" and write out a question (course-, professional-, or personal-related) you have for me
-  - That you were just kidding at the bottom of the document.
+- [ ] Check the changes you just wrote
-  - The author of the file at the top.
+- [ ] Commit those changes
 - [ ] Rename "inquisition.md" to be named "question.md" and commit the change.
 - [ ] Create a folder called "questions" and move "question.md" into that folder, and commit the change.
 - [ ] Delete the folder and the containing file and commit the change.